 The opening of Wellcamp Airport has provided improved access to domestic and international air freight capabilities for the inland areas of the region.
-The airport also offers passenger services to Townsville, Cairns, Sydney and Melbourne providing improved accessibility for the Wide Bay Burnett region.87
+The airport also offers passenger services to Townsville, Cairns, Sydney and Melbourne providing improved accessibility for the Wide Bay Burnett region.

 Connecting supply chains to Inland Rail is also a potential opportunity.
 Inland Rail is the largest freight rail infrastructure project in Australia.
 The new 1700km line will complete the inland freight rail connection between Melbourne and Brisbane via regional Victoria, New South Wales and Queensland.
-As As part of the Inland Rail alignment, approximately 26 kilometres of new dual gauge track will be constructed between Gowrie and Helidon, traverse the steep terrain of the Toowoomba Range and will include a 6.4-kilometre tunnel.
-So By connecting the road freight network to Inland Rail, access to efficient movement of goods to Melbourne and Brisbane markets could be achieved.
+By connecting the road freight network to Inland Rail, access to efficient movement of goods to Melbourne and Brisbane markets could be achieved.
+The region also benefits from the Sunshine Coast Airport and the Port of Brisbane, which is a major distribution hub for the State.